 He was silent for a few moments.
-“Your welcome,” he finally said.
+“You’re welcome,” he finally said.

 “Why do I feel so. . .sick?”

 “Tramaria,” the man said.
 “It’s a sickness, one you don’t have in the highlands.
 Insect bites spread it.
 You probably got it sometime about a week before I found you.”